If you are planning a trip to San Francisco, visiting Muir Woods should be at the top of your bucket list.

 Grab Something to Eat Near Muir Woods

 You can work up an appetite exploring Muir Woods, so good thing Muir Woods Trading Co is right there to save the day!
-This cafe is available to anyone visiting Muir Woods, and the quality of the food will surprise you – this little cafe was featured on the Food Network’s TV Show “Best Food I Ever Had”!
-From the infamous Marin Melt grilled cheese to sweet local snacks you can only find in the Muir Woods area, this spot will satiate any empty belly.
+This cafe is available to anyone visiting the monument, and its quality of food will surprise you – it was featured on the Food Network’s TV show Best Food I Ever Had!
+From the infamous Marin Melt grilled cheese to sweet local snacks you can only find here, this spot will satiate any empty belly.

 Set Off on Muir Woods Hiking Trails